- Day 8, July 22: 14.1 miles, total miles: 283.6 – hiking, some trails harder to follow, short stretch of gravel road between trailheads

 New day.
 New marmot.
 It felt refreshingly chilly near the North Fork Teanaway River as we packed up our camp.
 Heading up the trail toward Koppen Mountain, we transitioned from cool spruce forest along the river to hillsides of Douglas-fir and ponderosa pine, and up into a grove of mountain hemlock.
 Light filtering through to the forest floor in varied shades of green: huckleberries, false azalea, pink wintergreens.
 Abundant shades of green.
 A reminder that with each mile we are closer to the Cascade Crest and greater rainfall that lends to increasing lushness in forests and meadows.

 We dropped into the Middle Fork Teanaway drainage and were delighted by the meadows full of wildflowers and their pollinators.
 Fritillaries, checkerspots, blue butterflies, and policeman’s car moths all winging about and landing on cow parsnips, asters, lupines, paintbrush, harebells, and other wildflowers.
-The meadows reminded me of one of my all time favorite movie quotes: “What happens in a meadow at dusk?”… “EVERYTHING!”
+The meadows reminded me of one of my friend Lissa and one of our all time favorite movie quotes: “What happens in a meadow at dusk?”… “EVERYTHING!”
 Indeed.

 While our trip is not a systematic assessment of the places on our route, I’m curious to observe where and when we see other recreationists out and about.
 Front-country trails?
 The PCT?
 The places most recently featured in Backpacker magazine?
 What is the heat map for recreation evolving to look like at this present time and how does that use impact wildlife, plants, and budgets for infrastructure maintenance?
 Oh, it’s so easy to toss out questions.
 So much harder to get good answers.

 So far today, we’ve crossed paths with one horseback rider and his dog, horse, and pack mule.
-That feels like a nice rate of interaction.
+That feels like a nice ratio of people to space.

 From the Teanaway we descended into the Big Boulder Creek drainage on Trail 1393.1.
 Gabriel and I had unfinished business with this particular trail.
 In late spring a few years ago we went up Jolly, Skookum, and DeRoux.
 After finishing the traverse of the peaks, we’d planned to take this here Trail 1393.1 over to the Jolly Mountain Trail.
 That was the plan anyway.
 Instead, what happened was we descended from the last peak of the trip and got tangled in a slippery descent of snow, brush, and little sign of supposed Trail 1393.1 (later when we looked at a Green Trails map we saw the note that it can be hard to follow… agreed!).
 So after losing the way we’d hiked out the Boulder-DeRoux Trail instead and had a hot, dusty walk back toward our car with extra miles.
 Today it was time to make amends.